 CEOS Chair Rotation / 2021-2022 CEOS Chairs

-Steve Volz (NOAA, SIT Chair) noted that there is likely a good candidate from the Americas for the CEOS Chair role, and they hope to be able to announce at the Technical Workshop tomorrow.
+Steve Volz (NOAA, SIT Chair) noted that there is likely a good candidate agency from the Americas for the 2021 CEOS Chair role, and he hoped to be able to announce it at the Technical Workshop tomorrow.
 This will cover 2021 and would mean that 2022 would fall to the European/African region.

 Ongoing CEOS Representation in GEO